-High ceilings are known for adding an aesthetic appeal to your home, opening up your indoor space, and creating the illusion of a larger living area.
-Although high ceilings can upgrade your home’s appearance and increase its resale value, they have a negative effect on your HVAC system’s performance and efficiency.
+High ceilings are known for adding an aesthetic appeal to your home.
+They accomplish this by opening up your indoor space, and creating the illusion of a larger living area.
+Your high ceiling may be nice, but it could be costing you on your energy bill.
+Read on to learn everything you need to know about how ceiling height affects your HVAC system.

 Ceiling Height and HVAC Systems